What is a certificate of occupancy, and do I need one?

 What is a certificate of occupancy?

-- Legal use and type of property – This indicates what the property is classified as from a zoning perspective, such as whether it’s for residential, commercial, industrial, retail, or mixed-use purposes.
-This ensures the property is being used as intended, such as a residential property being used as a primary residence.
+- Description of specific legal use and type of property: This indicates what the property is classified as from a zoning perspective, such as whether it’s zoned for residential, commercial, industrial, retail or mixed-use purposes.
+It ensures the property is being used as intended.

-- Verifies property is up to code – This serves as proof that the property is in compliance and up to date with housing and building codes.
+- Verification that the property is up to code: This serves as proof that the property is in compliance and up to date with housing and building codes.

-- Property is suitable to be occupied – This confirms that the property conforms to the codes and standards set by your municipality and the structure is fit for occupancy.
+- Confirmation that the property is suitable to be occupied: This confirms that the property conforms to the codes and standards set by your municipality and the structure is fit for occupancy.
 Without a CO, the property cannot be legally occupied.

 When you may need a certificate of occupancy

-In general, making minor renovations to your property may not require a certificate of occupancy.
+In general, minor home renovations will not require a new certificate of occupancy to be issued.
 However, there are a few home-improvement scenarios when a certificate of occupancy probably will be required, depending on local rules and regulations.

-- You completed a major renovation.
-If you’ve made significant changes or improvements to your property — for example, fixing up a home that had been condemned, or even completing a family-room addition or adding a new bathroom — you’ll likely need to obtain a certificate of occupancy to be able to sell it.
-If you complete a family room addition with electric and a pocket bathroom, you might need to get a certificate, as well, in addition to a building permit upfront.
+- If you completed a major renovation: When you make significant changes or improvements to a property — for example, fixing up a home that had been condemned, or even completing a family-room addition or adding a new bathroom — you’ll likely need to obtain a certificate of occupancy before you can sell it.
+That’s in addition to needing a building permit upfront.

-- You changed the property type.
-Each type of residence, such as a condo, multi-family or single-family home, has its own permitting and records that detail the type of property to ensure it is used the way it was intended.
+- If you’ve changed the property type: Every type of residence, such as a condo, multifamily or single-family home, has its own permitting and records that detail the type of property to ensure it is used the way it was intended.
 (The same goes for commercial properties.)
-Owners who get a permit to convert their property to a different class and then sell it will need a certificate indicating the change.
-For example, if you’re building a basement apartment that converts a single-family home into a multi-family one, you’ll need to get a certificate after the work is completed to reflect that.
+Owners who get a permit to convert their property to a different class will need a certificate of occupancy indicating the change.
+For example, if you’re building a basement apartment that converts a single-family home into a multifamily one, you’ll need to get a certificate after the work is completed to reflect that.

-- You have a newly constructed property.
-A certificate of occupancy is required as part of the sale of a brand-new home or building.
+- If it’s a newly constructed property: A certificate of occupancy is required as part of the sale of any brand-new home or building.

 - If a property has a new owner or occupant.
 Some municipalities require a new certificate of occupancy each time you sell a property, or when a new tenant moves into a rental property.
 To ensure you’re following regulations, check with your local building or zoning authority.

 To get a certificate of occupancy, contact your local building or zoning inspection office and ask what documentation you’ll need to provide.
-In most cases, the information you’ll need is posted on your local government’s website.
+In most cases, the information will be posted on your local government’s website.
 Some areas have much more stringent regulations than others — New York City’s rules surrounding certificates of occupancy, for example, are an exception to most other markets.

-Whoever applies for the certificate needs to be present for all required property inspections.
-Your municipality will send an approved inspector to check out fire safety, electrical wiring and plumbing systems, plus any general additions such as doors and exits.
+Typically, your municipality will send an approved inspector to check out fire safety, electrical wiring and plumbing systems, plus any general additions, such as doors and exits.
 These will be compared to building codes to determine if there are any violations.
+Whoever applies for the certificate must be present for all required property inspections.

 Once an inspection has been completed, you’ll receive a report that outlines the details of your property and whether you pass.
-If so, you can claim your certificate and sell the property (assuming there are no outstanding fines you need to pay).
-Otherwise, you’ll receive a list of issues that need to be addressed before the sale can be completed.
+If so, you can claim your certificate and are free to sell the property.
+If not, you’ll receive a list of issues that need to be addressed before the sale can be completed.
 Your municipality will decide how much time you’ll be given to complete repairs.
 Then, you’ll need to complete another CO inspection in order to move forward.